PaulBlanche/frugal/docs/data/getting-started/03-add-some-scripts.md

 # Add some scripts

-Our page is only missing javascript in The Holy Trinity of Web Development (CSS, HTML and javascript).
+Our page is only missing JavaScript in The Holy Trinity of Web Development (CSS, HTML and JavaScript).
 Here again, we could insert some `<script>` tags pointing to an external `.js` script, but again doing so we lose some of the power of incremental generation.
-Each change to the external `.js` script will not be seen by frugal, and the page using it will not be rebuilt.
+Each change to the external `.js` script will not be seen by Frugal, and the page using it will not be rebuilt.
 Plus we might want to do some transpilation, minification and bundling.

 ## Script loader